ystael/chicago-ug-math-bib/intermediate/algebra.md

 [MR 92k:00007](http://www.ams.org/mathscinet-getitem?mr=92k%3A00007)

-**[PC]** I bought this for 257--I was at the age where I uncritically bought all assigned texts (actually, I may still be at that age; I don't recall passing on buying any course texts recently), but as Chris knows the joke was on me, since we used the instructor's lecture notes and not Dummit/Foote at all.
+**[Pete Clark]** I bought this for 257--I was at the age where I uncritically bought all assigned texts (actually, I may still be at that age; I don't recall passing on buying any course texts recently), but as Chris knows the joke was on me, since we used the instructor's lecture notes and not Dummit/Foote at all.
 So I didn't really read it that much at the time.
 I have read it since, since it is one of two general abstract algebra books in my collection.
 I think it's an excellent undergraduate reference in that it has something to say, and often a lot to say, about precisely everything that an undergraduate would ever run into in an algebra class--and I'm not even exaggerating.
 I would say this is a good book to have on your shelf if you're an undergraduate because you can look up anything; I used it this fall as a solid supplementary reference for character theory to Alperin and Bell's *Groups and representations*, and it had an amazing amount of material, all clearly explained.
-(Warning: there is an incorrect entry in one of the character tables; it's either A_5 or S_5, I can't remember which.)
+(Warning: there is an incorrect entry in one of the character tables; it's either A\_5 or S\_5, I can't remember which.)
 Look elsewhere, particularly below, for a good exposition of modules over a principal ideal domain; D/F's exposition is convoluted and overly lengthy.
 In fact, overall I would use this book as a reference instead of a primary text, because the idea of reading it through from start to finish scares me.
 It also has many, many good problems which develop even more topics (e.g., commutative algebra and algebraic geometry).

 #### Herstein, *Topics in algebra*